draiimon/PanicSense/README.md

 ## Deployment Instructions for Render

-This application is configured for deployment on Render.com.
-The configuration files are already set up for a smooth deployment.
+This application is configured for deployment on Render.com with automated CI/CD from GitHub.

+### Automated Deployment from GitHub

+When you push to the main branch, the application will automatically deploy to Render.
+This is configured using GitHub Actions.

+To set up automated deployments:

+1. Go to your GitHub repository settings
+2. Add the following secrets:
+   - `RENDER_SERVICE_ID`: Your Render service ID (found in your service URL or settings)
+   - `RENDER_API_KEY`: Your Render API key (generated in Render dashboard)

 ### Deployment Configuration

 - The `render.yaml` file defines the web service and database configuration
 - `render-build.sh` is executed during the build phase
 - `render-start.sh` is executed to start the application
+- `.github/workflows/render-deploy.yml` handles the GitHub Actions workflow
+- `Dockerfile` and `docker-compose.yml` provide containerization support

 ### Manual Deployment Steps